 There are a number of 802.1X parameters that the users might want to fine tune.
-This can be done on this webpage as shown in Figure 2.219.
+This can be done on this webpage as shown in Figure 2.230.
 These parameters are related to the authentication periods or timeout durations and maximum number of authentication requests.
-Table 2.49 summarizes the descriptions of these parameters and their default setting.
+Table 2.52 summarizes the descriptions of these parameters and their default setting.
 Please clicking on the Update button after the users changed any of the parameters.

 -802.1X Parameter Setting-

 Quiet Period (10~65535) 60 seconds

 Tx Period (10~65535) 15 seconds

 Supplicant Timeout (10~300) 30 seconds

 Server Timeout (10~300) 30 seconds

 Maximum Requests (2~10) 2 times

 Reauth Period (30~65535) 3600 seconds

-Upo late
+Upd ate

-Figure 2.219 802.1X's Parameters Setting Webpage
+Figure 2.230 802.1X's Parameters Setting Webpage

 Label Description Factory Default Quiet Period Waiting time between requests when the authorization has failed.
 60 Range from 10 to 65535 seconds.
-Waiting time for the supplicant's EAP response packet 15 Tx Period before retransmitting another EAP request packet.
-Range from 10 to 65535 seconds.
-Waiting time for the supplicant to response to the 30 Supplicant Timeout authentication server's EAP packet.
-Range from 10 to 300 seconds.
+Tx Period Waiting time for the supplicant's EAP response packet before retransmitting another EAP request packet.
+15 Range from 10 to 65535 seconds.
+Supplicant Timeout Waiting time for the supplicant to response to the authentication server's EAP packet.
+30 Range from 10 to 300 seconds.
 Waiting time for the authentication server to response 30 Server Timeout to the supplicant's EAP packet.
 Range from 10 to 300 seconds.
 Maximum number of the retransmissions that the 2 Maximum Requests authentication server sends EAP request to the Maximum Requests supplicant before the authentication session times out.
 Range from 2 to 10 seconds.
-Reauth Period Time between periodic re-authentication of the 3600 supplicant.
-Range from 30 to 65535 seconds.